ttsugriy/performance-summit/site/events/ps-le.md

 title: Performance Summit London Edition
 date: 2020-08-06
 talks:
-  - title: "How to be a Performance Badass"
+  - title: "Benchmarking in the Cloud - 50K transactions per second"
     presenter: Arun George John
     company:
     abstract: "Running massive product benchmarks in the Cloud can be challenging - It pushes the limits of application & platform performance, driving out unforeseen issues and the need for new solutions.
 This talk seeks to share insights from running one of the largest benchmarks in the banking product space, for a solution architected on a mix of technologies - AWS ECS, Microservices, Kinesis, Lambda, NuoDB, DynamoDB."